SUSE-Cloud/socok8s/doc/source_tech_preview/deployment/overview.rst

 Users who do not have SUSE CaaS Platform and SES can still try out the technical preview.
-An experimental tool is included to install a minimal SUSE CaaS Platform cluster and a SES all-in-one (AIO) for bootstrapping the Containerized Openstack deployment.
+An experimental tool is included to install a minimal SUSE CaaS Platform cluster and an SES all-in-one (AIO) for bootstrapping the SUSE Containerized Openstack deployment.
 The instructions can be found on the page :ref:`provisioninfra`.